StewBC/SimpleMenu/readme.txt

 includes the header to handle input and drawing.

 The demo.c and simpledemo.c programs illustrate how to use the menu system from wcmenu.h, using curses.
+For Windows, I used PDCurses34 and after unzipping, I put demo.c and simpledemo.cin the win32 folder.

-windemo.c illustrates how this is used in a Windows app.
+windemo.cpp illustrates how this is used in a Windows app.
 Interestingly enough, it seems only the Consolas fixed width font works with this scheme.
 All other monospace fonts don't render as though they are monospace.
 The "space" seems to be smaller.
 I suspect it's something I don't know about, but Consolas works just fine.

-For Windows, I used PDCurses34 and after unzipping, I put demo.c and simpledemo.cin the win32 folder.

 The user can set the folling elements for the menu, all of which are optional, except of the "items" element, in both the C and Python versions: